BavarianToolbox/point_to_box/README.md

 ### The data module:

-The data module can transform COCO object-detection style data and annotations into point-to-box style data and annotations using the `point_to_box.data` module.
+The `point_to_box.data` module can transform COCO object-detection style images and annotations into point-to-box style images and annotations using a `ConversionDataset`

 ```python
 dataset = data.ConversionDataset(data_path = SRC,